JiangLabSysImmune/TetTCR-SeqHD_V2/README.md

   2. peptide.csv = peptide reference file (for each experiment)
   3. tet_R1.fastq.gz & tet_R2.fastq.gz = raw reads from tetramer libraries

-# It is recommended that you run your data through more stringent and educated single cell workflows.
-# Most analyses above should only be used preliminarily

 # Dependencies:
   1. umi_tools
   2. seqtk